-Sourav Ganguly suffers mild cardiac arrest, hospitalised
+Sourav Ganguly suffers mild cardiac arrest, undergoes angioplasty

 Kolkata, Jan 02: Former India skipper and current BCCI president Sourav Ganguly admitted to hospital after suffering chest pain on Saturday morning and will need to get angioplasty done by evening, according to the reports.